 What the CAC can do for you

-The CAC provides innumerable volunteer opportunities in the areas of the Arts, Politics, Sports and Orientation.
+The CAC provides innumerable volunteer opportunities in the areas of the Outreach, Conferences, Sports and Orientation.
 We welcome volunteers from all years and faculties to attend and get involved with the planning of our events!
 The CAC is a fun, welcoming commission where you will meet amazing, dedicated volunteers and lifelong friends.
 If you are looking to attend political conferences, showcase your artistic talents or just want to get active, the CAC is the place to be!
 We are always looking for creative people to help us plan our events, so if you want to pick up some new skills that you won’t learn in class and meet some new people, stop by the commission and find a committee that interests you!

 The CAC also acts as a resource and an advocate for all students and community members involved in planning and managing events on and off campus.